cbcrouch/NSFramework/README.md

 -----------

 A simple Cocoa application for reading Wavefront obj files and rendering them in OpenGL.
-This project is a hobby project that will be in a perpetual flux/WIP as its primary purpose is to expand my knowledge of Objective-C and Cocoa more than anything else.
-Work will be slow going given that I am a family and have other hobby projects as well.
+This project is a hobby project that will be a perpetual WIP as its primary purpose is to expand my knowledge of Objective-C and Cocoa more than anything else.
+Work will be slow going given that I am a family man and have other hobby projects as well.

 Beware of hardcoded paths.